5 min read

 It's pretty simple.
 Keep doing that.
 "That" meaning...

-1. make a new reply to the FIRST post in the thread, (it gets the most exposure by far, and those are the replies I retweet!)
+1. make a new reply to the FIRST post in the Mutual Aid thread, (it gets the most exposure by far, and those are the replies I retweet!)

-2. Take up to two threaded replies.
 So if you don't have room or you'd like to quote tweet a post you already made, reply to the first tweet you make with a second tweet.
-Not required, but definitely allow!
+Not required, but definitely allowed! if you do not need two tweets, you can add a friends fundraiser or make a 2nd request!

-4. AND as much or as little as you'd like about why you need some funds.
+2. AND then share as much or as little as you'd like about why you need some funds.
 Don't feel like you have to turn your story into inspiration porn.
 We're very anti-self-exploitation.

 You can say as little as "rent" or "rest" but please tell people looking to help WHY so they can decide how to distribute their extra money.